-Being serious, a windshirt is more form fitted, made of lighter material and weighs less.
+A windshirt is more form-fitted, made of a lighter material weighs less.

-A windbreaker typically has even less waterproofing versus a windshirt, is a little heavier and is more durable.
-Less form fitted.
+A windbreaker typically has even less waterproofing versus a windshirt, which is a little more substantial and is more durable.
+Less form-fitted.

 I use a windbreaker because it is looser to fit over my bulkier winter clothing and allows more ventilation.
 And I like the durability as even the best of skiers ( which I am not! 😉 ) will occasionally snag on branches, fall over, etc.

 And I use an anorak.
 The classic anorak shape, with the deep zipper, allows more ventilation more so than a jacket.